http4k/http4k/README.md

 val requiredCustomQuery = Query.map(::CustomType, { it.value }).required("myCustomType")
 ```

-To use the Lens, simply apply it to an HTTP message, passing the value if we are modifying the message:
+To use the Lens, simply apply it to an HTTP message to extract the value, or alternatively pass the value if we are modifying (via copy) the message:

 ```kotlin
 val optionalHeader: Int? = optionalHeader(get(""))